 My story has a happy ending.
 I haven’t needed a heart transplant.
 I have no residual evidence of the illness other than a calcified posterior pericardium.
 I can ski and swim and ride horseback without limitations.

-I now work a full week – although I see to it that a full week is no longer than 80 hours, and I now make time in the morning to go to the gym or have coffee with my husband.
+I now work a full week – although I see to it that a full week is no longer 80 hours, and I now make time in the morning to go to the gym or have coffee with my husband.

 And I have learned much from my illness:

 - I am not indispensable.
 My partners took excellent care of my patients.

 - My patients care about me as much as I care about them.
 Even now, 11 years after my return to work, they ask after my health.